merlinoa/shinyFeedback/cran-comments.md

 ## Reverse dependencies

-Two reverse dependencies checked with revdepcheck.
+Four reverse dependencies checked with revdepcheck.
 There were no problems.